shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

 * Need to handle error handling for even on the successful paths
 * When it is not validated it needs to fail
 * Maybe repurpose the status's section of the card to indicate If there where particular failures
+* I think that all of the on mount logic in each individual card could be moved up to a common anscestor and we itterate through them in one place instead of in each individual card (Need to think about this)

 ### Upload Individual stuff